hurter3/LionsTour2021SA/README.md

   - **Navigation**
     - The same Navbar and feel is used for all the pages
     - The user does not need to register or login to explore the website.
-    - The user will need to register and login if they wish to enter the competition and make a purchase.
+    - The user will need to register and login if they wish to enter the competition or make a purchase.
     - The same background image and form styling is used to register, login, Contact Us or change their email
     - Every page uses the base.html extended capability.

 - **Home app.**
     - ***Landing page (home.html)***
         - The user is presented a carousel of 4 images to remind them of the passion the lions tour encompasses.